robertfeldt/InfoTheory.jl/README.md

 # InfoTheory

-A Julia package for estimating information theoretic measures such as entropy and mutual information.
+A Julia package for non-parametric estimation of information theoretic quantities such as entropy and mutual information.

+## Acknowledgement

+This package is based on the [NPEET library version 1.1 by Greg Ver Steeg](http://www.isi.edu/~gregv/npeet.html).

 ## Build status